 The new year brings a bumper calendar of sporting events for 2019.
-This year will include the Australian Open tennis, the cricket World Cup, rugby World Cup and the UEFA Nations League finals.
+Highlights include the Australian Open tennis, the Cricket World Cup, Rugby World Cup and the UEFA Nations League finals.

 Let’s take a look at a monthly summary of the top sports events in 2019.